gradzikb/vim-radioss/README.md

 ![folding](https://raw.github.com/wiki/gradzikb/vim-lsdyna/gifs/folding.gif)

 ###Keyword library
-With keyword library you can very quick add a new Ls-Dyna keyword into your model.
+With keyword library you can very quick add a new Radioss keyword into your model.

 ![libraryb](https://raw.github.com/wiki/gradzikb/vim-lsdyna/gifs/library.gif)

 ###Curve commands
-You can use commands to operate with curve data directly in VIM.
+You can use commands to operate with function data directly in VIM.

 ![commands](https://raw.github.com/wiki/gradzikb/vim-lsdyna/gifs/commands.gif)